 As we left Jonesborough, I learned that my parents had an ulterior motive: They also wanted to visit Davy Crockett Birthplace State Park, which was midway between Jonesborough and Greeneville.
 An easy-to-miss turnoff near the farm town of Limestone leads curious travelers down two miles of narrow country road, lined with corn on both sides, to the state park.
 There is little of note inside the Visitor Center besides the requisite rifle and coonskin cap, although the ranger directed us towards some nearby hiking trails, which I will have to explore myself one day.

-The main attraction here is a cabin – not original – built over the spot where the Alamo hero was born.
+The main attraction here is a cabin – not original – built near the spot where the Alamo hero was born.
 A stone cairn near the front porch marks the exact spot.
 Despite the humidity, I did linger for a few pleasant moments under the shade of trees along the shores of the Nolichucky River, which flows past the cabin site.

 A Bit of History